COCONUT OIL » filtering through the health claims

 We're no strangers to coconut - you'll find it in many of our sweet and savoury recipes.
 We recently wrote an article all about fats and oils (read the article here) and realized coconut oil deserved a dedicated article of its own.
 Even though the majority of this article will hone in on this controversial oil, we'll also take this opportunity to give a brief overview of other coconut products and uses.
 So let's begin!

-Taste/aroma: like coconut
+a.
+Unrefined Taste/aroma: like coconut

 Smoke point: 177 C (350 F)

 Contaminants removed: no

 Use when: you want the most coconut flavour (ex: coconut macaroons)

 the oh-so-glorious taste and aroma it can give your food

 more polyphenols (beneficial antioxidants) than the refined oil

 Smoke point: 204 - 232 C (400-450 F)